Your newfound freedom and your Medicare coverage

 The good news is that you may find that Medicare’s nationwide coverage makes it easier to be location independent than it would have been with your pre-Medicare coverage, depending on that plan’s network and coverage area.
 But there’s still plenty to keep in mind when you’re figuring out how your Medicare coverage will work in another part of the country.

 First of all, do you have (or plan to get) Original Medicare or a Medicare Advantage plan?
-Original Medicare provides nationwide coverage, whereas Medicare Advantage plans have provider networks that can be limited to a local area.
+Original Medicare provides nationwide coverage, whereas Medicare Advantage plans have provider networks that are typically limited to a local area (the vast majority of Medicare Advantage plans are HMOs or local PPOs).
 But there are Medicare Advantage plans that work well for snowbirds, and Original Medicare beneficiaries need to understand how their supplemental coverage will work when they’re away from home.

 Medicare Advantage if you live in more than one area